The Magnificent French Bulldog

 Blue French Bulldogs with blue eyes, brindle French Bulldogs, Lilac French Bulldogs, merle French Bulldogs, and fawn French Bulldogs are amongst the most popular with dog lovers worldwide.

 Taking Care of a French Bulldog

-French Bulldogs are low-maintenance.
+French Bulldogs are low-maintenance when it comes to grooming dogs at home.
 If you give them love, cuddles, treats, a weekly brush, and a bath every couple of months, they’ll be squeaky clean, pretty, and without a care in the world.
 That being said, it is beneficial to give them a massage now and then because they really love that, and make sure to clean their faces, teeth, and ears regularly.

 French bulldogs have fine short coats, and even if they shed occasionally, they won’t have your house looking like all of your pillows exploded.
 Keep in mind that even if they are only occasional shedders, French Bulldogs have a double coat and are not considered to be hypoallergenic.
 They are likely to cause allergic reactions to those suffering from pet-related allergies.

 French Bulldogs are laid-back and relaxed dogs.
 Their energy levels are low to moderate.
 Frenchies have a short muzzle, and they are not built to withstand any kind of serious activity.
 Dogs with short muzzles can’t breathe in too much air at once, and if they are over-exercised, they can have breathing difficulties.
 Frenchies are very fond of couches, beds, and laps.
 Add some treats to that, and you have a loyal friend for life.
 When they are not zooming around your living room, they prefer to spend their time lazing around and being spoiled.
 A short daily walk is enough to keep the French Bulldogs happy and in their perfect tank-like shape.